aidanwhiteley/books/README.md

 However, to run the project, Mongo is always required - even if tests are run against Fongo.

 Some of the integration tests make use of WireMock (a replacement for Stubby4J due to SnakeYaml version conflicts with Spring Boot).
-See the /src/test/resources/mappings and __files directories for the configuraion details.
+See the /src/test/resources/mappings and __files directories for the configuration details.

 #### Stress Test
 To examine how the WebClient code is behaving there is a maven plugin set up that runs a basic Gatling load test.
-Run the command:
+AFter starting the Spring Boot application run the command:

 mvn gatling:test

 The (Scala) source code of this test in at test/scala/com/aidanwhiteley/books/loadtest/StressTestSimulation1.scala

-This is currently a "work in progress" and needs uplifting to the latest version of Gatling.
+This is currently a "work in progress" - the eventual aim being to compare the resource utilisation of the GoogleBooksDaoSync and GoogleBooksDaoAsync implementations.

 ### How to run
 A lot of the functionality is protected behind oauth2 authentication (via Google and Facebook).